-Blood platelets, in analogy to other circulating blood cells, can generate different reactive oxygen/nitrogen species (ROS/RNS) that may behave as second messengers and may regulate platelet functions.
-In blood platelets are postulated several sources of ROS (Pignatelli et al. 1998, Wachowicz et al. 2002, Krotz et al. 2004).
-Intracellular sources of reactive oxygen species in platelets are arachidonic acid pathway (via cyclooxygenase or 12-lipoxygenase) stimulated by different agonists, the glutathione cycle (Jahn and Hansch 1990, Pignatelli et al. 1998,) and metabolism of phosphoinositides (Gopalakrishna et al. 2000, Wachowicz et al. 2002).
-ROS are generated in platelets mostly by activation of NAD(P)H oxidase (Forde and Fitzgerald 1997, Krotz et al. 2004, Begonja et al. 2005) and xantine oxidase (Miller et al. 1993).
-Our recent data, where we used in our experiments the method of cytochrome c reduction for the estimation of the level of $O_2^{-\bullet}$ showed that not only Hcy, but also HTL induces the production of $O_2^{-\bullet}$ in resting and thrombin - activated platelets (Olas et al. (in press)).
+Blood platelets, in analogy to other circulating blood cells, generate different reactive oxygen/nitrogen species (ROS/RNS) that may behave as second messengers and may regulate platelet functions.
+Several sources of ROS are postulated in blood platelets (Pignatelli et al. 1998, Wachowicz et al. 2002, Krotz et al. 2004).
+Intracellular sources of reactive oxygen species platelets are arachidonic acid pathway cyclooxygenase or 12-lipoxygenase) stimulated by different agonists, the glutathione cycle (Jahn and Hansch 1990, Pignatelli et al. 1998) and metabolism of phosphoinositides (Gopalakrishna et2000,

+Wachowicz et al. 2002).
+ROS are generated in platelets mostly by activation of NAD(P)H oxidase (Forde and Fitzgerald 1997, Krotz et al. 2004, Begonja et al. 2005) and xanthine oxidase (Miller et al. 1993).
+Our recent data, when we used the method of cytochrome c reduction for the estimation of the level of $O_2^{\bullet\bullet}$ showed that not only Hcys, but also HTL induces the production of $O_2^{\bullet\bullet}$ in resting and thrombin-activated platelets (Olas et al. 2008).